 In zone 9, lavender may have trouble with excessive summer heat, especially if it is also humid.
-Many varieties of lavender do well in regions of zone 9 with hot, dry summers and mild winters, like much of Southern California.
-But even in difficult areas like the American South, there are lavender varieties that do well.
+Many varieties of lavender do well in regions of zone 9 with hot, dry summers and mild winters, like much of southern California.
+Even in difficult areas like the American South, though, there are lavender varieties that do well.

 Lavender Varieties for Zone 9

 One great variety of lavender for zone 9 is “Phenomenal” lavender.
 This variety does especially well in humid zone 9 climates, including Florida.
 It is derived from Grosso (Lavandula x intermedia), a famously fragrant variety.
-Plants grow to 2-4 feet (0.6 to 1.2 meters) tall and bloom in late May to July.
+Plants grow to 2 to 4 feet (61 cm. to 1 m.) tall and bloom in late May to July.
 Despite this variety’s tolerance for humidity, well-drained soil is still a must.

-Goodwin Creek Gray lavender is a zone 9 lavender with high heat tolerance.
-This variety, probably derived from a hybrid between two lavender species, is drought-tolerant and is a good choice for dry Zone 9 climates.
-Plants grow 3 feet tall (.91 m.) and have dark purple flowers.
+Goodwin Creek Gray lavender is a zone 9 lavender with a high heat tolerance.
+This variety, probably derived from a hybrid between two lavender species, is drought-tolerant and is a good choice for dry zone 9 climates.
+Plants grow 3 feet tall (1 m.) and have dark purple flowers.

 Spanish lavender (Lavandula stoechas) is one of the best choices for locations with hot, humid summers.
 It is fragrant and has unusual, ornamental flower spikes but is less useful for cooking than more familiar lavender species.